UC Davis School of Veterinary Medicine & California Department of Fish and Wildlife

 Applicants must possess: a DVM or equivalent degree; be in the early stages of their career (one to five years of post-DVM work experience); have a strong track record of interest in and familiarity with free-living wildlife health and wildlife management; and demonstrate clear intent to pursue a career in free-living wildlife health management and research.

-Submit the following: a curriculum vitae, official veterinary school transcript, a letter of intent (< 750 words), and names and contact information for three references.
+We are currently accepting applications for our Free-Ranging Wildlife Health Residency.
+Deadline to apply is January 8, 2024 and start date is August 1, 2024.
+The following will need to be submitted: a curriculum vitae, official veterinary school transcript, a letter of intent (<750 words), and names and contact information for three references.